John Lane Bell

-John Lane Bell (born March 25, 1945) is an Anglo-Canadian philosopher, mathematician and logician.
-He is Professor Emeritus of Philosophy at the University of Western Ontario in Canada.
-His research includes such topics as set theory, model theory, lattice theory, modal logic, quantum logic, constructive mathematics, type theory, topos theory, infinitesimal analysis, spacetime theory, and the philosophy of mathematics.
-He is the author of more than 70 articles and of 13 books.
-In 2009, he was elected a Fellow of the Royal Society of Canada.
+John Lane Bell (born March 25, 1945) is a Canadian philosopher, mathematician, and logician specializing in mathematical logic and the foundations of mathematics.
+He served as Professor of Philosophy at the University of Western Ontario from 1989 until his retirement in 2019, and previously held positions at the London School of Economics from 1968 to 1989.
+Elected a Fellow of the Royal Society of Canada in 2009, Bell's research encompasses constructive mathematics, intuitionistic logic, set theory, topos theory, and the axiom of choice, among other topics.

+Bell has authored influential books including Intuitionistic Set Theory (2014), which explores set-theoretic foundations intuitionistic principles, and Oppositions and Paradoxes (2016), addressing logical and philosophical paradoxes.
+His work bridges technical developments in logic with philosophical inquiries into continuity, infinitesimals, and the nature of mathematical structures, contributing to the ongoing debates in the philosophy of mathematics.

 Biography

 John Bell was awarded a scholarship to Oxford University at the age of 15, and graduated with a D.Phil. in Mathematics: his dissertation supervisor was John Crossley.
 During 1968–89 he was Lecturer in Mathematics and Reader in Mathematical Logic at the London School of Economics.

 Bell's students include Graham Priest (Ph.D.
 Mathematics LSE, 1972), Michael Hallett (Ph.D.
 Philosophy LSE, 1979), David DeVidi (Ph.D.
 Philosophy UWO, 1994), Elaine Landry (Ph.D.
 Philosophy UWO, 1997) and Richard A. Feist (Ph.D.
 Philosophy UWO, 1999).